poleaxe0224/STRAIN-Game-Design-Document/README.md

     * *Enemy*: Tactical radio chatter, static.

 ---
+## IX.
+Credits & Acknowledgments

+* **Original Concept**: Poleaxe
+* **Design Consultant**: Gemini (AI)
+* **Community Contributors**:
+    * *Joshthedruid2* (Reddit) - For genre clarification and tactical feedback.
+    * *WittyConsideration57* (Reddit) - For critical feedback on algorithm definition and implementation feasibility, pushing this project from abstract idea to concrete specification.

 > **Contact**
-> If you are interested in developing this project, you can contact me via Email (spellpluspoleaxe@gmail.com).
+> If you are interested in developing this project, feel free to reach out via Email (spellpluspoleaxe@gmail.com).
 I am happy to provide further consultation on mechanics and lore.